sourcebots/volunteer-docs/content/_index.md

 This documentation contains information for volunteers about how SourceBots operates.

 ## What is SourceBots?
 SourceBots is a volunteer organisation which runs exciting robotics challenges for teams of young people.
-Whilst based at the University of Southampton’s Department of Electronics and Computer Science and lead by its students, SourceBots contributors include teachers and professional engineers.
+Whilst based at the University of Southampton’s Department of Electronics and Computer Science and led by its students, SourceBots contributors include teachers and professional engineers.

 You can view our [main website](https://sourcebots.org/) to see the external-facing side of the competition.